networknt/json-schema-validator/doc/config.md

 Note that setting `javaSemantics = true` will achieve the same functionality at this time.

 For more details, please refer to this [issue](https://github.com/networknt/json-schema-validator/issues/344).

+* pathType

+This defines how path expressions are defined and returned once validation is performed through `ValidationMessage` instances.
+This can either be set to `PathType.JSON_POINTER` for [JSONPointer](https://www.rfc-editor.org/rfc/rfc6901.html) expressions, or to `PathType.JSON_PATH` for [JSONPath](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/) expressions.
+Doing so allows you to report the path for each finding and to potentially lookup nodes
+(see [here](https://github.com/networknt/json-schema-validator/blob/c41df270a71f8423c63cfaa379d2e9b3f570b73e/doc/yaml-line-numbers.md#scenario-2---validationmessage-line-locations) for an example).
+By default, path expressions use a
+`PathType.LEGACY` format which is close to JSONPath but does not escape reserved characters.